 Production team in Solo, Central Java, Indonesia:

 Vicky Rosalina (production), Amy Zahrawaan (production assistant), Iwan Budi Santoso (sound engineer), Hananta Kusuma Wardhana Putra (cameraman, data technician), Ainul Fikri (second cameraman), Joko Sriyono (light), Riski Ade Pradesta (runner), Dwi Suryanto (assistant to the puppeteer), Ali Maksum (design of screen for shadow play).

 Post-production team in Brussels, Belgium:

-Ludo Engels (sound mastering, digital programming), Jurgen Persijn (graphic design of text slides), Els van Riel (editor).
+Ludo Engels (sound mastering, digital programming, text slides) and Els van Riel (editor) and Christoph Van Damme.

 commissioned by Europalia Indonesia